nethackscoreboard-org/matter/README.md

       "reject_name" : [ "wizard", "paxedtest" ]
     }

-Player names listed in "reject_name" will be excluded from processing.
+Player names listed in `reject_name` will be excluded from processing.

     "logs" : {
       "localpath" : "logs",